 append method to add a new item to the end of the list, e.g.

 The data within the

 numbers object would be modified to contain the new number, i.e.

 You can view all the list object methods in the Python documentation.

-Let’s look at an example of a light-emitting diode (LED) wired up to a Raspberry Pi computer.
-Don’t worry if you have never wired up an LED or done any other physical computing before – the most important thing here is the code!
+I’d like you to think about an example of an LED wired up to a Raspberry Pi computer.
+Don’t worry if you have never wired up an LED or done any other physical computing before; the important thing here is the code.

 from gpiozero import LED red = LED(17) red.on()